KonstantinSimeonov/blog/posts/typelang.md

 type c = Split<`123`, ` `> // [`123`]
 ```

 Turns out, a lot of programs can be expressed (not necessarily conviently) just in terms of recursion, immutable values, variables and conditionals.
-I've been doing some fun programs without any runtime values ([json parsing with parser combinations](https://github.com/KonstantinSimeonov/aot/blob/master/programs/json-parse.ts), calculating (fibonacci numbers)[https://github.com/KonstantinSimeonov/aot/blob/master/programs/fibonacci.ts], etc) over at [github.com/KonstantinSimeonov/aot](https://github.com/KonstantinSimeonov/aot).
+I've been doing some fun programs without any runtime values ([json parsing with parser combinations](https://github.com/KonstantinSimeonov/aot/blob/master/programs/json-parse.ts), calculating [fibonacci numbers](https://github.com/KonstantinSimeonov/aot/blob/master/programs/fibonacci.ts), etc) over at [github.com/KonstantinSimeonov/aot](https://github.com/KonstantinSimeonov/aot).
 If you're curious, go check it out, it has a bunch more wild (or terrifying, depending on where you stand on the subject) stuff.

 ## More `W`s and `L`s